ajs-voices/once-upon-a-dream/scenes/035-late-night.md

 I nodded.
 "Yes, sir.
 His name is Nox.
 And he's studying to be a chef like his dad.
 I don't know why he thinks he has to study to be a chef, he's a good chef already."

-"You've dined with me before?"
+"You've dined with him before?"

 "Yeah.
 He's been the head chef at Fiore when Max, Drew and I have our weekly meeting.
 And breakfast...
 You really aren't mad about any of this?"